AciferBG/Poisoned-Pathways/README.md

 ## Features
 - New quest content continuing after the Renfeld encounter in the Docks District
 - New areas to explore in Amn and Tethyr
-- An additional extensive questline in Chapter 6 of the game – make sure to revisit the places of the mod later in your journey!
 - New enemies and custom encounters
 - Unique magical items
 - Challenging battles and dialogue-driven progression
 - Approx. 2–3 hours of gameplay
 - Compatible with both BG2EE and EET

+*The current release of this mod ends with the resolution of the Renfeld poison storyline.
+Certain areas introduced in this mod are planned to be revisited in later BG chapters and in Throne of Bhaal in a future release, though no release date has been set.*

 **How the mod begins:**
 The mod is triggered **after delivering Renfeld’s body** in the Docks District of Athkatla.
 Once this event is completed, a new path will open...